This video sums up what it’s like to be on one of our safaris (best seen full screen with the sound up)

 Every year, I team up with good friend and fellow professional wildlife photographer Alan Hewitt as well as our usual superb and highly qualified Maasai guides: Moses and Boston.
 Our accommodation is in a beautiful location on the banks of the River Mara.
 There’s no compromise on quality at any point – House in the Wild is a fantastic place to stay and has access to the Masai Mara National Park and several private conservancies.
 And the food is fantastic.
 We haven’t made enough of this fact in the past, but people keep telling us how excellent the food is.
 We agree!

 All you need to add are flights and a Kenya visa.
 We’ll walk you through every aspect of this to make it painless.
 Flights from the UK to Nairobi are around £600 – 700 and from Nairobi to the Masai Mara approx. £295 at the time of writing.
 A visa is about £30.
-If you’d like someone to take the hassle out of booking the international flight for you, Antonia at Travel Bureau has all the trip’s details.
-She can even arrange insurance if you need it.
+If you’d like someone to take the hassle out of booking the international flights, contact a travel agent.
 See the FAQ section for details of an agent we’ve used several times.

 We’ll be staying in the wonderful House in the Wild in true Kenyan wilderness on the banks of the Mara River – an ideal base with a relaxed, friendly atmosphere in beautiful surroundings and with access to all the private conservancies and the National Reserve.
 The food is superb and the staff certainly know how to make us feel at home and welcome.
-We’ll mix the days up between the National Reserve and the vaious conservancies we have access to.
-In the National Reserve, we’ll be looking for Great Migration river crossings and the famous Marsh Pride of lions.
+We’ll mix the days up between the National Reserve and the various conservancies we have access to.
+In the National Reserve, we’ll be looking for Great Migration river crossings as and when they happen.
 In my opinion, the conservancies are the best places to see the wildlife because it is quiet and it often feels like we have vast areas to ourselves.
 As well as the National Reserve, we’ll visit Mara North, Lemek, Enonkishu and Ol Choro conservancies – possibly also Mara Triangle – for the full experience.

 We’ve timed the trip to coincide with the Great Migration of wildebeest and zebra between the Mara and Serengeti.
 You can never tell exactly when this natural phenomenon will happen, but this is a perfect time to try and we’ve so far seen it every time we’ve been.
 Check out the croc attack in the video!